aidanmelen/terraform-aws-eks-auth/examples/patch/README.md

-# Terraform Complete Example
+# Terraform Patch Example

-This folder contains the the "complete" example of how to run this module.
+In the `patch` example, the aws-auth configmap will be patched with additional roles, users, and accounts.

 ## Running this module manually